France’s Sarkozy faces new trial over 2012 campaign finance - WTMJ

 Associated Press

-PARIS (AP) — French former President Nicolas Sarkozy is scheduled to go on trial Wednesday on charges that his unsuccessful reelection bid in 2012 was illegally financed.
+PARIS (AP) — The trial of French former President Nicolas Sarkozy on charges that his unsuccessful reelection bid in 2012 was illegally financed has been postponed for two months.

-The new case is scheduled to open two weeks after he was convicted of corruption and influence peddling in another case, a decision he has appealed.
+A Paris court formally started examining the new case on Wednesday, two weeks after he was convicted of corruption and influence peddling in another case, a decision he has appealed.

-However, the new trial is likely to be quickly suspended and postponed to a later date because one of the defense lawyers has been hospitalized with COVID-19.
+However, the trial was suspended and postponed until May 20 because one of the defense lawyers has been hospitalized with COVID-19.

-The 66-year-old Sarkozy, who was president from 2007 to 2012, is facing allegations that he spent almost twice the maximum authorized amount — 22.5 million euros ($26.8 million) — in his 2012 reelection bid, which he lost to Socialist Francois Hollande.
+The 66-year-old Sarkozy, who was president from 2007 to 2012, is facing allegations that he spent almost twice the maximum authorized amount of 22.5 million euros ($26.8 million) in his 2012 reelection bid, which he lost to Socialist Francois Hollande.

-According to the judicial investigation, Sarkozy “indisputably benefited from fraud that allowed him to have, during his 2012 campaign, resources much superior to what the law was authorizing.”
+According to the judicial investigation, Sarkozy “indisputably benefited from fraud that allowed him to have, during his 2012 campaign, resources much superior to what the law authorized.”

-Since 1990 and following several scandals, French law provides for a number of rules strictly limiting campaign expenses.
+Since 1990 and following several scandals, French law has provided for a number of rules strictly limiting campaign expenses.

-The investigative magistrate concluded that Sarkozy and his close entourage decided to do “spectacular and expensive rallies.”
+The investigative magistrate concluded that Sarkozy and his close entourage decided to hold “spectacular and expensive rallies.”
 The campaign’s total cost reached at least 42.8 million euros ($51 million).

 Yet the investigation didn’t establish whether Sarkozy had himself ordered the fraud or if he was a participant in trying to cover up the overspending, which included forging invoices.